 To trigger Garbage Collection, click GC.

 In the section, you can see what caching engine is being used.
-In the 2018 release of ColdFusion, you can use:
+You can use the following:

 You can also see the cache regions of both the application and the server.

 If you choose the option, Cache regions of server, you can see the following details: